Cloud-Drift/ragged-array-idioms/README.md

 We can also select by dimension name, as with regular DataArrays.
-The common dimensions of a typical oceanographic Lagrangian dataset are `trajectory` and `time`, so we can use these dimensions accordingly:
+The common dimensions of a typical oceanographic Lagrangian dataset are `trajectory` and `obs` for observations, so we can use these dimensions accordingly:

 ```
 ds.lon.isel(trajectory=0) # equivalent to ds.lon[0]